 MFS has been around since before the 2008 financial crisis and as such, we know how to deal the most complicated of circumstances.
 Unlike other lenders, especially those on the high street, we look for reasons to provide borrowers with funds, rather than look for excuses not to.
 We understand the real world is complicated.
 As such, we’ll have nothing to do with “check list” lending.
 We’ll do everything we can to support your property plans and expand your portfolio.

-What is a bridging loan?
+2. What is a bridging loan?

 Bridging loans are short-term loans designed to “bridge the gap” between property purchases.
 They’re typically used where speed is of the essence, such as when a buyer wants to jump on a good opportunity or has a development deadline on the horizon.
-B can come in many shapes and sizes, from vanilla residential loans to complicated last-minute commercial auctions.
+Bridging loans can come in many shapes and sizes, from vanilla residential loans to complicated last-minute commercial auctions.

-Uses of bridging loans
+3. Uses of bridging loans

 Bridging finance is typically used for the purchasing of property, but they can also be used for several costs throughout the investment process.
 Bridging loans may be used to cover an existing loan which may be delaying the process.
 Developers can use bridging finance to keep a project from falling behind, or being forced to sell units at a loss due to quickly approaching deadlines.